andreaiacono/andreaiacono.github.io/tesi/thesis.md

 achieving the same results as the genetic algorithm in this experiment.
-Schaffer, Whitley, and Eshelman (1992) point out that the genetic algorithm failed to surpass the performance of the best weight update methods (for example, \"quickprop\") in the case of supervised learning tasks, but predict that the genetic algorithm will prove very useful in searching for weights to perform tasks for which backpropagation and its variants cannot be applied, such as unsupervised learning tasks, where
+Schaffer, Whitley, and Eshelman (1992) point out that the genetic algorithm failed to surpass the performance of the best weight update methods (for example, "quickprop") in the case of supervised learning tasks, but predict that the genetic algorithm will prove very useful in searching for weights to perform tasks for which backpropagation and its variants cannot be applied, such as unsupervised learning tasks, where